w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 increase the number of DOT staked or seek out nominators for your validator in order to join the validator set.

-**Congratulations**, if you have followed all of these steps, and been selected to be a part of the validator set, you are now running a Polkadot validator!
+**Congratulations!** If you have followed all of these steps, and been selected to be a part of the validator set, you are now running a Polkadot validator!
 If you need help, reach out on the [Polkadot Validator chat](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=web3.foundation).